kyte-one/airlyftone-docs/docs/account/rewards/Whitelist.md

+---
+sidebar_position: 2
+---

-# Whitelist/Shortlist Reward
+# Whitelist/Shortlist
-AirLyft now supports Whitelist Campaigns as well.
+AirLyft now supports "Whitelist" as a reward type.
 Create your campaigns in simple steps and shortlist your campaign winners as per your criteria.
 Please follow the steps below on how to conduct a Whitelist Reward Giveaway.

 ## What is a whitelist/shortlist?
 A "whitelist" or a "shortlist" means that you (the event host) will get a list of winners from the event and you can use that list in any way you please.